 “In it to win it!”

 This is probably the mantra of the speculators.
-Comprising close to 90% of all trading volume, speculators come in all shapes and sizes.
+Comprising close to 90% of all trading volume, speculators as forex market players come in all shapes and sizes.
 Some have fat pockets, some roll thin, but all of them engage in the forex simply to make bucket loads of cash.

 Don’t worry… Once you graduate from the School of Pipsology, you can be part of this cool crowd!
 Of course, how can you be one of the cool cats if you don’t even know your forex history?